eddiewebb/json-resume/src/content/blog/us-household-goes-metric/index.md

 ## The U.S. Household

 Ok, so as we know U.S. Congress is inept, and will never pass any law that slightly inconviences industry.
 So this U.S. Family is taking it upon ourselves to learn, adopt, and evangalize the international system of measure!

+To that end I'm making a marked effort to standardize on metric in our home with the support of my wife and children.

+- No more fahrenheit for us!
+- Height chart in the doorway?
+It's metric!
+- Printer, you better believe it's A4!

+Ok, I'm not sure about the last one, obviously there will be some real friction as we adopt what is still largely unacknowledged.
+Below are some hopefully more practical steps we'll take.

 ## Join Us (the world..)